Countess-of-Chester-Hospital-NHS-FT/Outputs-Training/README.md

 # Outputs_Training
-Example code for creating web apps or html outputs
+Example code for creating web apps or html outputs using streamlit and quarto